 Current Research and Scholarly Interests

-The inflammatory cerebral demyelination of ALD represents a potential genetic model for MS. ALD is a monogenetic, X-linked disorder involving a gene (ABCD1) that encodes a peroxisomal protein.
+ALD is a rare (~1:17,00), monogenetic, X-linked disorder involving a gene (ABCD1) that encodes a peroxisomal protein.
 The biochemical hallmark of the disease is an accumulation of very-long chain fatty acids in several tissues, including myelin and blood.
-Cerebral demyelination occurs in only a subset of patients, but is not related to genotype, suggesting a role for environmental modifiers, much like MS.
+The ABCD1 mutation yields a variety of neuroendocrine symptoms, but the most feared manifestation is an inflammatory cerebral demyelinating syndrome known as "cerebral ALD" that affects ~40% of ALD boys.
+The absence of a clear genotype-phenotype correlation for cerebral ALD suggests a role for environmental modifiers, similar to MS.

 Despite the clinical and pathogenic similarities of MS and ALD, one question stands out: Why would a metabolic disorder like ALD yield a syndrome that so closely resembles MS, the prototypic neuroimmune disorder?
 This is the central questions animating our lab's current work.